regebro/your-keyboard/slides.rst

 .. note::

+    Now, before we look at what keyboards people might want to use, I thought it could be interesting to look at the history of the keyboard, to understand why keyboards look like they do!

-    But the keyboard was created for mechanical typewriters.
+    The keyboard was created for mechanical typewriters.
 And this is the first commercially available type writer, the Hansen Typing Ball.
     A Danish invention, and as you can see, the inventor bothered more about how to get text on the paper than usability.
-You can't even see the paper.

     But it was reasonably fast to use, and the keys arranged so that the most common letters were available for the fastest and strongest fingers.